Skip to main content

 This is caused by a substance from outside the body.
 This typically causes patches of inflammation on areas of skin which have come into contact with the substance.
 If you avoid the offending substance, the skin inflammation should go away.

-Topical steroids are usually applied once a day (sometimes twice a day - your doctor will advise).
-Gently rub a small amount (see 'Getting the dose right - the fingertip unit', below) on to areas of skin which are inflamed.
-(This is different to moisturisers (emollients) which should be applied liberally all over.)
-Gently rub the steroid cream or ointment into the skin until it has disappeared.
+Topical steroids are usually applied once or twice a day.
+Gently rub a small amount (see 'Getting the dose right - the fingertip unit', below) on to areas of skin which are inflamed until it disappears.
+This is different to moisturisers (emollients) which should be applied liberally all over.
 Then wash your hands (unless your hands are the treated area).

 Picture of a fingertip unit of a topical steroid